fireproofdiscord/FireproofBot/README.md

 `targets` can be any combination of channels, categories, emojis, and roles<br>
-Adds all items in `targets` to the ignore list<br>
+Adds all items in `targets` to .gitignore<br>
-Anything on the ignore list is not synced to the connected repository
+Anything in .gitignore is not synced to the connected repository
 #### Note
 This does not remove already added items from the repo.
 For that see [rm](#rm)